MyGet/MyGet.Tools.SemVerExplorer/README.md

 ## Can I target MyGet feeds?

 Definitely!
 By default, the tool is configured to query the v3 NuGet.org repository at [https://api.nuget.org/v3/index.json](https://api.nuget.org/v3/index.json).
-However, simply change the target feed URL to the v3 NuGet feed of a MyGet repository you have access to, and we'll query that one instead.
+You can simply change the target feed URL to the v3 NuGet feed of a MyGet repository you have access to, and we'll query that one instead.

 ## Can I target private MyGet feeds?